The Roswell Railroad Company was incorporated in Georgia in 1879

 In 1905, the railroad brought President Theodore Roosevelt to Roswell to visit Bulloch Hall, the childhood home of his mother, the former Martha Bulloch.

-In its June 1, 1994 issue, the Atlanta Journal & Constitution described the railroad's route: (It) began in Chamblee about a half-mile south of the site of Oglethorpe University on Peachtree Road.
+According to an article in the June 1, 1994 issue of the Atlanta Journal & Constitution, the railroad began in Chamblee about a half-mile south of the site of Oglethorpe University on Peachtree Road.
 (Chamblee originally was known as Roswell Junction.)
 Its path crossed Little Nancys Creek, ran through the present site of Chamblee First Methodist Church and continued northward through the Ramada Inn property at Chamblee-Dunwoody Road, then Roberts Drive and Northridge Road before crossing Georgia 400.
 It traveled northward along the east side of Dunwoody Place before reaching the Roswell Depot located at what is now the North River shopping center on Georgia 9 on a bluff overlooking the river.

 A short section of the Bull Sluice/Morgan Falls branch line can be seen in Big Trees Forest Preserve.